Summary: Swift is a general-purpose programming language designed with an advanced approach to safety, performance, and software design patterns.

-The Swift code focuses on reducing antipatterns in the code, which, in turn, makes it easy to test, iterate, deploy, and maintain.
+The Swift code focuses on reducing antipatterns in the code, making it easy to test, iterate, deploy, and maintain.

 Thanks to ARC – Automatic Reference Counting – Swift’s memory usage is well-managed, thus saving the coder the effort spent doing so manually.

-Safety is the core idea behind the introduction of the language for Swift developers.
-The clarity of the code makes it less error-prone as a result — there are lesser code crashes as compared to Objective-C.
+Safety is the core idea behind introducing the language to Swift developers.
+The clarity of the code makes it less error-prone as a result — there are lesser code crashes than in Objective-C.

-Swift developers can instantly see the code errors and fix them right away because of the short feedback loop.
+Swift developers can instantly see the code errors and fix them immediately because of the short feedback loop.
 Bug fixing, thus, takes a short time and prevents the deployment of low-quality code.

 There is a co-existence of Objective-C and Swift for iOS development.
 There are two possibilities — you can add features with Swift to a code that has already been written in Objective-C, and vice versa.

 Both can be used interchangeably in a single project.
 This compatibility adds a cherry on the cake for both the developers and the organizations venturing into new projects.